margudo/LSSGALPY/README.md

 # LSSGALPY
-Python tool for the interactive 3D visualization of the large-scale environment on galaxies
+Python tool for the interactive visualization of the large-scale environment around galaxies on the 3D space (ra, dec, and redshift)

 * Interactive visualisation tools